jadecobra/python_tdd_exercises/source/how_to/exception_handling_tests.rst

   and the terminal shows green again

-* It looks like there is a duplication of the :ref:`IndexError` but this is not true even though the test is still green when I remove the second one
+* It looks like there is a duplication of the IndexError_ but this is not true even though the test is still green when I remove the second one

   .. code-block:: python